-In order to simplify the discussion, we assume that the mutual decoherence of the qubit and the TLSs is strong enough ($\Gamma^k_2 > 4g_k$, s. \aref{sec_stochastic_liouville}) for the Solomon equations to be valid.
+To simplify the discussion, we assume that the mutual decoherence of the qubit and the TLSs is strong enough ($\Gamma^k_2 > 4g_k$, s. \aref{sec_stochastic_liouville}) for the Solomon equations to be valid.
 For superconducting qubits this assumption is not always fulfilled.
 For instance, it is possible to observe coherent oscillations with dielectric TLSs~\cite{Shalibo2010Oct, Lisenfeld2010Dec}.
 For weakly coupled TLSs, e.g. spins, this regime is applicable.
-When we compute the cross relaxation distribution, we can safely assume that $\Gamma^k_2 \ll \omega_\text{q}$ such that two-photon processes $\Gamma^\sigma_\text{qt}$ can be neglected (\eref{eq_cross_relaxation}).
-Both assumptions and the form of the cross relaxation rate \eref{eq_cross_relaxation} imply that the qubit will only exchange significantly energy with those TLSs that are close in frequency $\delta_k \simeq \Gamma_2^k$.
-We will therefore assume that the qubit and the TLSs relax approximately to the same thermal population $p_\text{th} = \Gamma^i_\uparrow / \Gamma^i_1$.
+When we compute the cross-relaxation distribution, we can assume that $\Gamma^k_2 \ll \omega_\text{q}$ such that two-photon processes $\Gamma^\sigma_\text{qt}$ can be neglected (\eref{eq_cross_relaxation}).
+Note that this assumption might not be valid for low-frequency fluxonium qubits \cite{Zhang2021Jan}.
+Both assumptions and the form of the cross-relaxation rate \eref{eq_cross_relaxation} imply that the qubit will only exchange energy significantly with those TLSs that are close in frequency, $\delta_k \simeq \Gamma_2^k$.
+We will therefore assume that the qubit and the TLSs relax approximately to the same thermal population $p_\text{th} = \Gamma^j_\uparrow / \Gamma^j_1$.
 Moreover, we assume that all TLSs are of the same physical origin, suggesting a single intrinsic relaxation rate for the TLSs.
-Under these assumptions we can now rewrite the Solomon equations: we remove the bar on top of the rates to indicate the neglect of two-photon processes and for convenience we introduce the intrinsic relaxation rates $\Gamma_\text{q} = \Gamma_1^0$ and $\Gamma_\text{t} = \Gamma_1^k$.
+Under these assumptions, we can now rewrite the Solomon equations: we remove the bar on top of the rates to indicate the neglect of two-photon processes, and for convenience we introduce the intrinsic relaxation rates $\Gamma_\text{q} = \Gamma_1^\text{q}$ and $\Gamma_\text{t} = \Gamma_1^{\text{t}_k}$.
 The Solomon equations then read